ice1000/vscode-arend/README.md

 which the plugin will try to find in `PATH`
 (lower priority) and `JAVA_HOME` (higher priority).

+If something doesn't work, try removing the configuration `arend.languageServer.path` in your settings.
+By doing this, you're enabling the bundled language server.

 ## Features

 + Goto definition